zeffii/PDef-Tracker/README.md

 ##

+Based loosely on ImpulseTracker, the ultimate tracker.
+This attempt is inspired by the frustration I face when using newer and cooler trackers like Buzz/buze/sunvox.

 Don't get excited yet, none of this works.
 If you can still read this message, then it's not even usable yet.

-Based loosely on ImpulseTracker/Buzz

 Here's the todo: